 Upgrades are paid as they are worked.
 Upgrade for hours of overtime banked as comp. time must be paid when worked.
 Record the total as Code 080.
 (When upgrading for an extended period of time there must be a break every 30 CALENDAR days.
 The non-upgrade day must be a weekday.)

 DO NOT RECORD TEMPORARY UPGRADE ON ANY TIME CARD UNTIL THE PROPER APPROVAL HAS BEEN OBTAINED FROM HUMAN RESOURCES.

 Supervisors are responsible for verifying the totals and the accuracy of all recorded hours.
 They are responsible for verifying the total number of all hours recorded.
-This total should equal the standard hours for the pay period (normally 75).
-If the total exceeds the number of standard hours, recheck the calculations.
-If the overage is the result of a holiday paid on a normal day off, the Payroll Office will designate the proper codes.
-Check line No. 2 for appropriate overtime at one and 2 under Code 061 and double time at Code 062.
+This total should equal the standard hours of 75 or 80 for a pay period.
+If the total exceeds the number of standard hours, recheck the entries.
+If the overage is the result of a holiday paid on a normal day off the hours are recorded on the appropriate Holiday on Day Off line.
+If the hours worked are over the 75 or 80 hours they must be moved to the appropriate overtime line.

 The employee should submit their time by the deadline required by the department.
 All approvals should be completed by the posted deadline for the pay period.
 One of the approvers should be FOAPAL Financial Manager or a assigned designee of the org being charged.
 Work department supervisors approvals are suggested but not required.